jacoscaz/instant-relay/README.md

 # instant-relay

-`instant-relay` is an opinionated library for intra-process asynchronous communication.
-It offers simple primitives that may be used to build many kinds of graph topologies.
-It is written in TypeScript with the following priorities in mind:
+`instant-relay` is an opinionated library of primitives for intra-process asynchronous communication.
+It provides foundational building blocks that may combined to form any desired topology.

+## Features

 1. **Backpressure management and prevention of accidental blocking behavior**, addressed by decoupling message delivery from message